-Since social engagements are a few, and it isn’t exactly beach weather most of the time in the Dutch dictionary — allow us to take your hand and drag you into the beautiful nature reserves of the Netherlands.
+Allow us to take your hand and drag you into the beautiful nature reserves of the Netherlands.

 Schoorl Dunes, Noord-Holland

 With its leafy pines, the Schoorl Dunes near Alkmaar are not to be missed.
-It’s heaven for those that enjoy a bit of hiking or climbing as they are the highest and widest dunes in the Netherlands.
+It’s heaven for those that enjoy a bit of hiking or climbing, as they are the highest and widest dunes in the Netherlands.

-Even if climbing or cycling isn’t really your thing, with its high peaks of sand and the sea close by, there’s plenty to explore any time of the year.
+Even if climbing or cycling isn’t really your thing, with its high peaks of sand and the sea close by, there’s plenty to explore at any time of the year.

 Landscheidings Route, Aalsmeer